-Who Is a Good Candidate For an LED Treatment?
+So Who Is a Good Candidate For an LED Treatment?

 How Does It Feel?

-LED Light Therapy is NOT For Everyone
+LED Light Therapy is Not For Everyone

 Check with your doctor before booking an appointment.

-Ask your doctor how long you should wait before you can have an LED light therapy treatment.
+And you should always ask your doctor how long you should wait before you can have an LED light therapy treatment.

-Can I Use It At Home?
+Can You Use an LED Light At Home?

 Yes, and if you actually use it, it'll be better than doing nothing for your skin at all and it's pain free and doesn't cause any damage.
 There are certainly very futuristic masks and gadgets on the market, but the devices you use at home don't have the same strength as professionals use.
 So in my experience, I find people often have the best intentions and plan on using it daily, but then life gets in the way and the good intentions fall by the wayside, so the gadget just sits in the closet collecting dust.
 So you are better off to just book a facial with an LED light therapy add on and let a professional pamper your skin.